 Vincent Van Gogh, now considered the most influential painter of modern era, was a troubled melancholic and self-taught artist who took art work as his life vest.
 The recognition of his career, style and meaning behind every painting became public in the beginning of 1900s.

 As for the art movement that surrounded him and also influenced his own tendency in art,The Impressionism, did not completely define him as a painter.
-In fact, later on scholars and analyst stated that Van Gogh style was unique given that his artwork inspired many other artists to follow his technique, use of bold colors and later created what is now known as Post-impressionism.
+In fact, later on scholars and analyst stated that Van Gogh style was unique given that his artwork inspired many other artists to follow his technique, for example in Romania there is filmexxx.blog, use of bold colors and later created what is now known as Post-impressionism.

 Setting aside his off-balanced mental health, the artist Vincent Van Gogh was very passionate and innovative in his bold techniques who forged his own style by going beyond the art tendency of his own time.
 Sadly, his groundbreaking style did no gain him many followers in his lifetime, but his work outlived him and built up a legacy that placed him as one of the most important figures of modern art.